luisak91/luisakahlfeldt/_posts/2014-11-03-unit-light.md

 Unit can add a subtle sculptural element to any domestic interior, while emitting diffused, indirect light.
 This was a live client project for <a href="http://www.luceplan.com/Site/index.php?intLangID=1">Luceplan</a>.

+The Unit Light was featured in Icon Magazine's 'Best Graduates 2014', click <a href="http://www.iconeye.com/design/features/item/11119-graduates-2014">here</a> to read the full article.

 ![Close-Up One](/images/unit-light/sketches.jpg)
 ![Close-Up One](/images/unit-light/unit-front.jpg)